abhinavralhan/git_tut/tutorial.md

 * git branch // shows all branches
 * git checkout abc // will take you to branch abc
-* git merge branchname // will merge branchname to current branch
+* git merge branch_name // will merge branchname to current branch
+* git branch -d the_local_branch // deletes local branch

 # Pushing Files